japanett/terapiaIC/README.md

 # API service for my Undergraduate Research project
-## This project is intended to rehabilitate kids motor functions through virtual games, which are being developed by a physiotherapist and a group of students using Leap Motion.
+## This project intends to rehabilitate children's motor functions suffering from cerebral palsy through virtual games.
+This project is being developed by a physiotherapist and a group of students using Leap Motion.
 My part is to receive data from the game and display it to the physiotherapist through a mobile application that is being developed using Ionic Framework.

 ## Documentation